Daleray1231/Code_Quiz/README.md

 - Timer to track the time taken to complete the quiz.
 - Local storage functionality to store high scores with initials.

-*Note: The High Scores Section is still in progress and not required for completion.*

 ## Contributing

 Feel free to contribute to the project by forking the repository, making changes, and submitting a pull request.